mikebirch/cfpicker/README.md

 To customise
 ------------

-- Edit the palette colours to base.scss and palette.php
+- Edit the palette colours in base.scss and palette.php
 - Set the increment value in colour.scss and palette.php

 Read the blog post: